vedal/show-and-tell/README.md

 ### Experiments
 #### Goals
 The goal of the project was to implement and train a NIC architecture and evaluate its performance.
-A secondary goal, was to check how the type of a recurrent unit and the size of the embeddining in the Decoder (Language Generator) affects the overall performance of the NIC model.
+A secondary goal, was to check how the type of a recurrent unit and the size of the embeddining in the Decoder (language generator) affects the overall performance of the NIC model.

 #### Setup
 The Encoder was a `ResNet-34` architecture with pre-trained weights on the `ImageNet` dataset.
 The output layer of the network was replaced with a new layer with a size definable by the user.
 All weights, except from the last layer, were frozen during the training procedure.

 The Decoder was a single layer recurrent neural network.
-Three different Recurrent units were tested, `Elman`, `LSTML`, and `GRU`.
+Three different recurrent units were tested, `Elman`, `GRU`, and `LSTM`.

 Training parameters:
-- Number of epochs: 3
+- Number of epochs: `3`
-- Batch size: 128 (3236 batches per epoch)
+- Batch size: `128` (3236 batches per epoch)
-- Vocabulary size: 15k
+- Vocabulary size: `15,000` most popular words
 - Learning rate: `1e-3`, with LR decay every 2000 batches

 Models were implemented in `Python` using the [PyTorch](http://pytorch.org) library.
+Models were trained locally and on rented AWS instances (both local and remote machines were equipped with GPUs).

 #### Evaluation Methods
 Experiments were evaluated in a qualitative and quantitative manner.
 Qualitatitve evluation aimed to assess the coherence of the generated sequences and their relevance given the input image.
 Quantitative evaluation enabled comparison of trained models with reference models from the authors.
 The following metrics were used: `BLEU-1`, `BLEU-2`, `BLEU-3`, `BLEU-4`, `ROGUE-L`, `METEOR`, and `CIDEr`.